scottross123/personal-site/content/posts/no-reddit.md

 Regardless of whether it is a technical or non-technical question, I find myself getting stuck down endless "research" rabbit holes, and wasting time reading comment after comment, leaving with only a half-baked answer, and feeling annoyed with myself afterwards for wasting so much time.

+I have blacklisted all Reddit-related domains on my Pi-Hole to keep myself off on all my personal devices.

 I'll try and make an update in 30 days.
 Might not be that interesting though.
 I just wanted to do this as a challenge to myself and provide some context on why.